 Onward we go.
 Winding down the window occasionally pays off as we travel through pine forest of luxuriant, drooping tipped conifers.
 Breath deep.
 We’re teased with snatches of water views before we regain sea level as we round Loch Duich.
 It’s absolutely still and the white of Kintail Lodge is reflected in mirror water.
 Along the A87 we pass a long string of B&Bs.
 Running these establishments must be a huge industry in the UK.
 A man wearing a midge net over his head as he works on a roof prompts conversation about midge nets for sale at the Inverewe Gardens and the workers there that were also wearing extensive netted midge protection.
 I hadn’t noticed.
 I do notice the pretty layers of flowering plants by the roadside.
 Flowering heather, little purple balls of scabious, so pretty here and everywhere around.
 We drive into rain and the visibility drops again and then lifts as we pass into a clearer patch.

 Gasp!
 There it is!
 Wow!
 It’s awesome!
 We pull over in the parking places provided along the loch, stalking the best views of this famous biscuit tin castle.
-The light is a challenge for our point and shoot technology and limited photography expertise.
 Eilean Donan Castle is far exceeding my expectations.
 We turn into the parking area for castle visitors.
 This joint has a large carpark and is absolutely crawling with people.
 I guess I shouldn’t be surprised given it’s iconic status.
 They’re never in the photos you see of the castle online which always appears so splendidly isolated.
 The light is all wrong, but I get the best images I can as I feel the tug of desire to have a look inside.
 I briefly consider whether we should ditch other planned activities today and go in.
 Eilean Donan Castle is one impressive sight sitting there by the Loch and it has inspired a flash of personal insight.
 I just don’t like ruins.
 Especially ruins of things that were clearly magnificent at some point in the past.
 I find them really sad, frustrating places.
 I invariably wander around wondering what they would be like if someone restored them.
 Well here’s an example of exactly that, right in front of me.
 Still, on balance, given what we’ve seen already and my desire to have a bit more of a chance to see something of Skye in a context other than the tour yesterday, I’ve got my sights pretty firmly set on Neist Point and a few things down in that direction.
 We’ll stick to the plan.
 Hubby’s found a car space and is walking over.
 We chat and admire the castle for a few minutes and head then go back to the car and head on.
 Neist Point or bust.

 We’re well along the way when we decide that perhaps the first thing we’d better do is find the Three Chimneys and program it in the TomTom so we don’t have issues later.
 Luckily it’s on our way and we find it without much bother just from my memory of roughly where it is despite the inadequate levels of detail in the trip manifesto.
 That's right the 60 odd pages isn't detailed enough.
 Haha.
 I’d not really anticipated having so little data access on our phones here, or for that matter, signal on our phones for any purpose really.

 We stop at parking places here and there along our way.
-I'm trying to do justice to the scenery for my journal but easily framed "glamour shots" often pass more quickly than my reflexes can cope with in stretches of road where I can't stop.
+I'm trying to do justice to the scenery for my journal but easily framed "glamour shots" often pass more quickly than my reflexes can cope with in stretches of road where we can't stop.
 Occasionally though I find a frame I really like and that I feel will help me recall the lovely scenes we pass along the way.
 This one was a stop dead moment as I turned to walk along to change angles on the outward view from this spot.

 The howling wind eases as I descend the stairs and gain the protection of the cliff.
 I pass some young blokes who are heading up, fingers crooked under the gills of some decent sized fish they’ve caught.
 Naturally, now I’m committed to the walk I figure a toilet stop somewhere civilised might have been a good thing before heading out here to the wilds.
 This adds a little spice to the challenge of completing the walk.
 Too much information I know, but a tip for others: stop somewhere in Dunvegan or somewhere, there’s no facilities at Neist Point.